By Dr. Francisco Arredondo, MD MPH

 - Babies born to older fathers also have an increased likelihood of premature birth, autism, and low birthweight.
 Some research suggests that children of older fathers have a greater risk of cognitive issues and other maladies.

-- Habits such as how long you sleep, how regularly you exercise and how long you sit can have positive or negative effects on your sperm.
+- Habits such as how long you sleep, regular exercise and how long you sit can have positive or negative effects on your sperm.

 - Sleep is very important for your sperm count; the circadian rhythms that regulate your behavior and physiology can be affected by abnormal sleep schedules and exposure to blue light at night.
 Chronic sleep deprivation (less than six hours a night) reduces testosterone levels, lowers sperm count and motility.

-- Smoking, drinking, and recreational drugs are also habits to watch out for.
+- Smoking, alcohol consumption, and recreational drugs are also habits to watch out for.
 Engaging in these activities too frequently could negatively affect your sperm.
 You can learn more about how alcohol, drugs, and other factors may impact fertility through the Legacy Sperm Quality guide.

 - When thinking about health, it is also important to consider the world around you.
 Are you heating up plastic containers?
 BPA and Phtalates, which are chemicals found in plastics and food packaging, can leach into your food.
 This may affect testosterone and impact the development of fetuses.